Michael Cohen On Trump: 'The Man Doesn't Tell The Truth'

 To that, Cohen responded:

 "I don't think there's anybody that believes that.
 First of all, nothing at the Trump Organization was ever done unless it was run through Mr. Trump.
-He directed me — as I said in my allocution and I said as well in the plea — he directed me to make the payments he directed me to become involved in these matters, including the one with McDougal, which was really between him and David Pecker, and then David Pecker's counsel.
+He directed me — as I said in my allocution and I said as well in the plea — he directed me to make the payments; he directed me to become involved in these matters, including the one with McDougal, which was really between him and David Pecker, and then David Pecker's counsel.

 "I just reviewed the documents in order to protect him.
 I gave loyalty to someone who truthfully does not deserve loyalty."

-Pecker, the CEO of American Media, met with Cohen as early as August of 2015, when he offered to help Trump muzzle women who might accuse the candidate of affairs — a plan that included buying exclusive rights to their stories, prosecutors said this week.
+In court document released this week, prosecutors said that Pecker, the CEO of American Media, met with Cohen in August 2015 and offered to help Trump muzzle women who might accuse the candidate of affairs — a plan that included buying exclusive rights to their stories.

-Trump also said Cohen admitted to the criminal charges — which range from campaign finance crimes to tax evasion and bank fraud — "to embarrass the president and get a much reduced prison sentence."
+In his tweets Thursday, Trump also said that Cohen had pleaded guilty to two of the criminal charges against him — which range from campaign finance crimes to tax evasion and bank fraud — "to embarrass the president and get a much reduced prison sentence."

+....stated that I did nothing wrong with respect to campaign finance laws, if they even apply, because this was not campaign finance.
+Cohen was guilty on many charges unrelated to me, but he plead to two campaign charges which were not criminal and of which he probably was not...— Donald J. Trump (@realDonaldTrump) December 13, 2018

 ....guilty even on a civil basis.
 Those charges were just agreed to by him in order to embarrass the president and get a much reduced prison sentence, which he did-including the fact that his family was temporarily let off the hook.
 As a lawyer, Michael has great liability to me!— Donald J. Trump (@realDonaldTrump) December 13, 2018

-Cohen responded to that accusation in his interview, "It's absolutely not true.
+Cohen addressed that accusation in his interview, saying, "It's absolutely not true.
 I did not do it to embarrass the president.
 He knows the truth.
 I know the truth.
 Many people know the truth.
 Under no circumstances do I want to embarrass the president of the United States of America."

 Growing visibly angry, Cohen added, "The truth is, I told the truth.
 I took responsibility for my actions.
 And instead of him taking responsibility for his actions, what does he do?
 He attacks my family."

-When he was reminded that Trump had also repeated those claims in an interview on Fox News, Cohen called it "inaccurate."
+When reminded that Trump had also repeated those claims in an interview on Fox News, Cohen called the remarks "inaccurate."

 He added, "Here's the truth: The people of the United States of America — the people of the world — don't believe what he's saying.
 The man doesn't tell the truth.
 And it's sad that I should take responsibility for his dirty deeds."

-Repeating something he said in court Wednesday, Cohen said he feels unburdened by acknowledging what he did for Trump.
+Reiterating something he said in court Wednesday, Cohen said he feels unburdened by acknowledging what he did for Trump.

 "I have my freedom," he said, adding, "I will not be the villain of his story."

-As part of his agreement with prosecutors, Cohen admitted that he lied to Congress when he said negotiations he and other Trump aides held with powerful Russians about a potential real estate project in Moscow had not continued well into the 2016 presidential campaign.
+As part of his agreement with prosecutors, Cohen admitted that he lied to Congress when he said negotiations that he and other Trump aides held with powerful Russians about a potential real estate project in Moscow had not continued well into the 2016 presidential campaign.

-When asked why the American public should now believe Cohen is telling the truth, he replied, "Because the special counsel [Robert Mueller] stated emphatically that the information that I gave to them was credible and helpful."
+When asked why the American public should now believe he is telling the truth, Cohen replied, "Because the special counsel [Robert Mueller] stated emphatically that the information that I gave to them was credible and helpful.

 "There's a substantial amount of information that they possess that corroborates the fact that I am telling the truth," Cohen said.